Andrés Fernández (footballer, born December 1986)

-Andrés Eduardo Fernández Moreno (born 17 December 1986) is a Spanish professional footballer who plays for SD Huesca as a goalkeeper.
+Andrés Eduardo Fernández Moreno (born 17 December 1986) is a Spanish professional footballer who plays as a goalkeeper for Segunda División club Almería.

 He spent most of his career with Osasuna, making his first-team debut in 2007 and going on to appear in 115 official matches.
 He also played four seasons with Villarreal, having signed in 2016 on loan.

 Club career

 Osasuna

 Fernández was born in Murcia.
-After one year with RCD Mallorca's reserves, he was promoted to CA Osasuna's first team for 2007–08 and played once during that season, in a 2–0 La Liga away loss against UD Almería on 21 October 2007 as starter Ricardo was suspended and Juan Elía was sent off in the 50th minute.
+After one year with Mallorca's reserves, he was promoted to Osasuna's first team for 2007–08 and played once during that season, in a 2–0 La Liga away loss against Almería on 21 October 2007 as starter Ricardo was suspended and Juan Elía was sent off in the 50th minute.

-The following years, Fernández continued to be third choice as well as the starter at the B side in the Segunda División B. In mid-July 2010, after consecutively helping the Navarrese's reserves to retain their top-flight status but failing to move up the first team's pecking order, he joined Segunda División club SD Huesca on loan.
+The following years, Fernández continued to be third choice as well as the starter at the B side in the Segunda División B. In mid-July 2010, after consecutively helping the Navarrese's reserves to retain their top-flight status but failing to move up the first team's pecking order, he joined Segunda División club Huesca on loan.

 Fernández returned for 2011–12 as Asier Riesgo's backup – the 39-year-old Ricardo was still on the roster – replacing the latter due to injury during the first half of a 0–0 draw at Atlético Madrid and eventually finishing the campaign as first choice, appearing in all 38 league games and conceding 61 goals.

 Porto

-On 30 July 2014, Fernández signed a four-year contract with FC Porto, with the buyout clause being set at €30 million.
+On 30 July 2014, Fernández signed a four-year contract with Porto, with the buyout clause being set at €30 million.
 He became the fifth Spaniard to join the Portuguese club after compatriot Julen Lopetegui took over two months earlier.

 Fernández made only four appearances during his spell, each in a different competition.
-His Primeira Liga debut was on 21 September 2014, in a goalless home draw with Boavista F.C. in the Derby da Invicta.
+His Primeira Liga debut was on 21 September 2014, in a goalless home draw with Boavista in the Derby da Invicta.

-Fernández was loaned to Granada CF on 17 July 2015, in a season-long move.
-On 25 July of the following year, after playing all the matches but one to help his team again retain their top-tier status, he moved to Villarreal CF of the same league also in a temporary deal.
+Fernández was loaned to Granada on 17 July 2015, in a season-long move.
+On 25 July of the following year, after playing all the matches but one to help his team again retain their top-tier status, he moved to Villarreal of the same league also in a temporary deal.